What Is a Community Development Financial Institution (CDFI)?

 - This Native-American owned eatery used CDFI financing and technical assistance with support from Google grants.

-- A theater group received CDFI help to adjust its loan structure and adapt its business to COVID-19.
+- A theater group received CDFI help to adjust its loan structure and adapt its business during a shutdown.

 - Community Development Financial Institutions (CDFIs) are alternative lending sources in areas underserved by traditional financial institutions.